alextanhongpin/goql/README.md

 # goql [![Go Reference](https://pkg.go.dev/badge/github.com/alextanhongpin/goql.svg)](https://pkg.go.dev/github.com/alextanhongpin/goql)

-Parse query string to Postgres SQL.
+Parse query string to Postgres SQL operators.
+This library does not generate the SQL statements, but it can be paired with other ORMs to generate dynamic SQL.

 Requires `go 1.18+`.